Jopp-gh/Obsidian-Dune84/README.md

 My theme is called after [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert)'s eponymous novel cycle.
 His novels were incredibly successful and influenced **Science-fiction** and everything related afterwards, so nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm).
 I still enjoy to watch Dune from 1984, - both Frank and David created an epic, evergreen artwork.

-The daylight palette is a **warm** _wood - sand - rosé tint,_ meanwhile the nighttime palette is a **fresh**, _dusk -midnight - blacky tint_ one, plus two flat tones resembling the default Obsidian b/w theme.
+The daylight palette is a **warm** _wood - sand - rosé tint,_ meanwhile the nighttime palette is a **fresh**, _dusk - midnight - blacky tint_ one, plus two flat tones resembling the default Obsidian b/w theme.
 Additionally, you can change colors in Dune's preferences, so there should be enough variety for everbody's taste.

 <br>